jamiemetca/jamiemetca.github.io/Electronics/Circuits/simple_LED.md

 - To calculate the resistor value required to prevent damage to an [LED](../Components/LEDs.md)
 - To draw a circuit schematic
 - To construct a circuit
-- To create notes on;
+- To measure and create notes on
-  - Voltage
-  - Current
-  - Resistance
-  - LEDs
-  - Batteries
-  - Resistors
-- To measure several parameters
   - Voltage
     - Across the battery
     - Across the LED